UTSCC09/project-quizzify/README.md

 ## Description

-Quizzify is an engaging, real-time quiz platform designed to bring interactive learning to classrooms, meetings, and casual groups.
-Inspired by Kahoot, this web application allows educators, trainers, or anyone interested to create and host quiz sessions where participants can join using a unique code.
-The primary goal is to offer an intuitive user experience for both the quiz host and participants, combined with a modern and responsive design.
+Quizzify is an immersive, real-time quiz platform crafted to infuse interactivity into classrooms, gatherings, and informal assemblies.
+Inspired by industry-leading platforms such as Kahoot, Quizzify enables endless possibilities for everybody to create, host, and play fun quiz sessions in real-time with exciting features like quiz templates and special game modes!

 ### Key Features to be Completed by Beta Version
 - **User Registration & Login:** Securely sign up/log in with their Google account (via Auth0 + JWTs) and manage user profiles.